christopherfkk/Travelling-Salesman-Problem/README.md

 ![alt text](https://github.com/christopherfkk/Travelling-Salesman-Problem/blob/main/tsp_genetic.png?raw=true)

 We define the chromosomes as lists of integers that represent the cities.
 Through survival, mutation, and crossover, stochasticity is introduced to expand the search space to more likely reach a global optimum.
-The fitness is graphed at every generation (i.e. iteration) and the final path is obtained after fixed number of generations (i.e. 100 iterations).
+The fitness is graphed at every generation (i.e. iteration) and the final path is obtained after a fixed number of generations (i.e. 100 iterations).